googleforgames/agones/docs/scheduling_autoscaling.md

 Under the "Packed" strategy, allocation will prioritise allocating `GameServers` to nodes that are running on Nodes that already have allocated `GameServers` running on them.

+#### Pod Scheduling Strategy

+Under the "Packed" strategy, Pods will be scheduled using the [`PodAffinity`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature) with a `preferredDuringSchedulingIgnoredDuringExecution` affinity with [hostname](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#interlude-built-in-node-labels) topology.
+This attempts to group together `GameServer` Pods within as few nodes in the cluster as it can.

+> The default Kubernetes scheduler doesn't do a perfect job of packing, but it's a good enough job for what we need - at least at this stage.

 ### Distributed

 ```yaml